 I obtained my Master of Arts at King's College London (philosophy) and my Bachelor of Arts at Goldsmiths, University of London (fine art).

-In my downtime I like to make art, brew beer, and build fixed gear bicycles, then ride them very fast...
+In my downtime I like to design typeface, brew beer, and build fixed gear bicycles, then ride them very fast...